reshamas/reshamas.github.io/_posts/2018-09-22-graphs-are-the-next-frontier-in-data-science.md

-# Graphs are the Next Frontier in Data Science

 ## GraphConnect 2018
 I recently attended [GraphConnect 2018](https://graphconnect.com) in New York City, which took place in mid-September right in mid-town Manhattan at the Marriott Marquis Times Square.